PPindel/blackjack-game/README.md

 The site was deployed to GitHub pages:

-1. Go to GitHub EngineBoostGarage repository then open settings:
+1. Go to the GitHub EngineBoostGarage repository then open settings:

   ![image](https://user-images.githubusercontent.com/114284732/206722224-6f434a85-67f5-405a-9130-c4515f36903b.png)